-.... "to the extent that women were cut off from socialized production and isolated in the home, all possibilities of social life outside the neighbourhood were denied them, and hence they were deprived of social knowledge and social education" (pp. 27,28) And ---- which kinds of work, and which often finds a reflection in our social and recreational habits as well.
-(At large gatherings men will frequently cluster in one corner and women in the other; men will go to the bar and women will coffee, or phone each other -- we've all seen it a lot).
+...."to the extent that women were cut off from socialized production and isolated in the home, all possibilities of social life outside the neighbourhood were denied them, and hence they were deprived of social knowledge and social education" (pp. 27,28)

+...
+"We repeat: never had such a stunting of the ... integrity of women taken place, affecting everything from the brains to the uterus.
+Participating with others in the production of a train, a car, or an airplane is not the same thing as using in isolation the same broom in the same few square feet of kitchen for centuries ... (p.29) And finally --- which kinds of work, and which often finds a reflection in our social and recreational habits as well.
+(At large gatherings men will frequently cluster in one corner and women in the other; men will go to the bar and women will coffee, or phone each other - we've all seen it a lot).
 Dalla Costa wants to get rid of the nuclear family, a Good Idea, and generally put an end to the isolation that women must, at present, suffer.
 As a housewife and a Marxist I couldn't agree with her more.
 (She even talks about "socialising the struggle of the isolated laborer"!)